Fonger/ts-transformer-optimize-const-enum/README.md

 which is verbose.
 Not only can't you take advantage of enum inlining, but it also wastes a lot of bytes.
 That's the reason why this transform is made.

+Although keys of object literals can't be tree-shaken by webpack, however, the exported object literals have no side effects like enums do.
+If one of your code-splitting chunks does not use it, it will be completely erased.

 # Installation

 ```sh